-2. Disproportionate housing allocation of development in the Blythe and South Shirley area
+3. Disproportionate housing allocation of development in the Blythe and South Shirley area

 The Plan proposes to locate approximately 39% of all proposed new housing that the Plan Review adds to the Borough in South Shirley/Blythe Ward.
 This is an inordinate amount compared with elsewhere in the Borough, so does not contribute to geographical distribution.
-We consider that this is an excessive burden placed on such a small area without the ability to improve the capacity of the road network accordingly.
-Largely we agree with the Vision but think that the idea for housing and moving between housing and workplace is flawed and would contribute to carbon emissions.
-We particularly object to the large percentage of housing in the Blythe area which has already taken a considerable amount of development between 2011-2018 being 2,250 dwellings given planning permission, see Appendix 1.
+I consider that this is an excessive burden placed on such a small area without the ability to improve the capacity of the road network accordingly.
+Largely I agree with the Vision but think that the idea for housing and moving between housing and workplace is flawed and would contribute to carbon emissions.
+I particularly object to the large percentage of housing around the Blythe area which has already taken a considerable amount of development between 2011-2018 being 2,250 dwellings given planning permission, see Appendix 1.
 Dickens Heath has increased from the original design of 850 dwellings to 1,757 units today.
 However, the roads and infrastructure have not been improved to accommodate this increase.
-Bromsgrove BC have also expressed concerns about the lack of infrastructure in the broader area to cope with the recent and proposed developments.